-CICAD notes that Antigua and Barbuda has drug demand reduction policies that include programs in the areas of health promotion, prevention, early intervention, treatment, care, rehabilitation, and social integration.
-These programs include the gender, age, community, and cultural context approaches.
-However, CICAD also notes that Antigua and Barbuda does not develop, strengthen, or implement coordination mechanisms for collecting, analyzing, disseminating, and accessing information with respect to prevention, treatment, rehabilitation, recovery, or social reintegration services.
-In addition, CICAD observes that Antigua and Barbuda has monitoring instruments for drug demand reduction programs and has conducted an evaluation of a drug demand reduction program.
-On the other hand, CICAD notes with concern that Antigua and Barbuda does not develop or implement coordination mechanisms to support the development and implementation of drug demand reduction programs with the participation of and coordination with civil society and other stakeholders.
-Similarly, CICAD notes with concern that Antigua and Barbuda does not promote national prevention, treatment, care, recovery, rehabilitation, or social integration measures and programs, with a comprehensive and balanced drug demand reduction approach, or promote nationally recognized standards by member states on drug use preventions or the "International Standards on Drug Use Prevention," or the "International Standards for the Treatment of Drug Use Disorders," both developed jointly by WHO and UNODC.
+CICAD notes that Dominica has drug demand reduction policies that include programs in the areas of health promotion, prevention, early intervention, and treatment.
+CICAD observes that these policies include programs that take into account the community approach, but do not include age, gender, or cultural context approaches.
+However, CICAD observes that the country's policies do not include programs in the areas of care, rehabilitation, recovery or social integration.
+CICAD also notes that Dominica develops, strengthens, and implements coordination mechanisms for collecting, analyzing, disseminating, and accessing information on prevention.
+However, CICAD observes that the country does not have such mechanisms with respect to treatment rehabilitation, recovery, or social reintegration services.
+In addition, CICAD notes with concern that Dominica does not have monitoring instruments for drug demand reduction programs nor has it conducted impact, process, or outcome evaluations of its drug demand reduction programs.
+CICAD recognizes with satisfaction that the country develops and implements coordination mechanisms to support the development and implementation of drug demand reduction programs with the participation of and coordination with civil society and other stakeholders.
+Nevertheless, CICAD observes that Dominica does not promote national prevention, treatment, care, recovery, rehabilitation, or social integration measures and programs, with a comprehensive and balanced drug demand reduction approach, or promote nationally recognized standards by member states on drug use preventions, the "International Standards on Drug Use Prevention," or the "International Standards for the Treatment of Drug Use Disorders," both developed jointly by WHO and UNODC.